gchq/gaffer-doc/docs/administration-guide/named-operations.md

         .build();
 ```

-You would then add a NamedOperation to the cache using `AddNamedOperation`:
+You can then add a NamedOperation to the cache using `AddNamedOperation`:

 ``` java
 final AddNamedOperation addOperation = new AddNamedOperation.Builder()